Managing Apache Kafka® users

 To get detailed information for a specific user, run this command:

-To find out the cluster name, get a list of clusters in the folder.
+To find out the cluster name, get the list of clusters in the folder.

 -